cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 on every load (diff hash can be used as shortcut when available)

 **is_multi_active_key**
-<br>Indicates that column is part of the multi-active key for a multi-active-satellite.
+<br>Declares this column to be part of the multi-active key for a multi-active-satellite.
+Loading
+procedures, that support multi active historization loading patterns with a key, should use this as input.

 ### deletion_detection_rules[]